Teams is Not The Answer to Your SharePoint Adoption Problems

 User Adoption Strategy

-Deployment of Teams and improving SharePoint adoption are two separate components of a Microsoft 365 adoption strategy.
+Deployment of Teams and improving SharePoint adoption are two separate components of an Office 365 adoption strategy.
 The reason users are not using SharePoint is not that the application itself is hard to use.
 Instead, how SharePoint is deployed has often been overcomplicated, there is insufficient guidance about how to use it, and there is a lack of ongoing training.
 Furthermore, most deployments of SharePoint have stood still for several years, failing to evolve to changing demands of users.

 Teams will certainly not replace every SharePoint Site.
 Some users have more sophisticated needs or existing use cases might not lend themselves to the Teams model.
 However, it will be the case that many individual SharePoint Sites could be converted into Teams, while others modernised and some archived.